ThreeDotsLabs/watermill/docs/content/docs/cqrs.md

 ### Example domain

-As the example, we would use a simple domain which is responsible for handing room bookings in the hotel.
+As an example, we will use a simple domain, that is responsible for handing room booking in a hotel.

 We will use **Event Storming** notation to show the model of this domain.